 Preparation on the final report will begin.
 The creation of the quarterly reports has been a nice preparation for the final document.
-The research team plans on providing a short summary document (30 to 40 pages) and then attach journal papers and other publications to give more details.
+The research team plans on providing a short summary document (~ 30 pages) and then attach journal papers and other publications to give more details.
+The Phase I report is being completed and will be submitted soon.